vincentchoqueuse/personal_website/_sources/tutorials/latex_document.rst.txt

 Latex Manuscripts
 =================

-If you want to write some technical document (report, PhD thesis), you can use a WYSIWYG program such as Word or you can use the Latex language.
-In this page, I describe how to use the Latex language.
+If you want to write some technical document (report, Ph.D. thesis), you can use a WYSIWYG program such as Word or the Latex language.
+On this page, I describe how to use the Latex language.

 Install Latex
 -------------

 > Informations from: https://www.latex-project.org/get/

-Many people uses cloud-based solution such as Overleaf to write Latex.
-This strategy can be great if you work with a research team for example.
-Before using cloud-based solution, in my opinion, it is important to know how to compile a Latex document using your local machine.
+Many people use a cloud-based solution such as Overleaf to write Latex.
+This strategy can be great if you work with a research team, for example.
+However, before using a cloud-based solution, it is essential to know how to compile a Latex document using your local machine.
 To compile a Latex document, you need to install a Latex distribution.

 Windows
 +++++++